Shugur-Network/relay/docs/GETTING-STARTED.md

 These are the minimum requirements to run Shugur Relay.
 Production environments may require more resources based on usage.

+> **💡 Tip**: For production deployments, we recommend doubling these minimum requirements for better performance and reliability.

 | Resource  | Standalone          | Distributed (per node) |
 | :-------- | :------------------ | :--------------------- |
 | **CPU**   | 2 Cores (minimum)   | 4 Cores (minimum)      |